projectglow/glow/docs/source/tertiary/regression-tests.rst

  The ``offset`` parameter is especially useful in incorporating the results of :ref:`GloWGR <glowgr>` with phenotypes in GWAS.
 Please refer to :ref:`glowgr` for details and example notebook.

-Example notebook and blog post
+Example notebooks and blog post
 ------------------------------

+.. notebook:: .. tertiary/gwas-quantitative.html
+  :title: GloWGR: GWAS for quantitative traits

+.. notebook:: .. tertiary/gwas-binary.html
+  :title: GloWGR: GWAS for binary traits

 A detailed example and explanation of a GWAS workflow is available `here <https://databricks.com/blog/2019/09/20/engineering-population-scale-genome-wide-association-studies-with-apache-spark-delta-lake-and-mlflow.html>`_.

 .. notebook:: .. tertiary/gwas.html
-  :title: GWAS notebook
+  :title: GWAS with MLflow instrumentation